Philippine Basketball Association

 The Philippine Basketball Association (PBA) is a men's professional basketball league in the Philippines, composed of twelve company-branded franchise teams.
 Founded in 1975, it is the first professional basketball league in Asia and the second-oldest in the world after the National Basketball Association (NBA).
 (Note: The PBA was established as a professional league before the "professional era" of basketball in 1989, when FIBA dropped the distinction between amateurs and professionals.
 Previously, professionals were not allowed to play in FIBA sanctioned leagues.)

 The league played its first game at the Araneta Coliseum in Quezon City on April 9, 1975, and its regulations are a hybrid of rules from the NBA and FIBA.
 As of the 2022–23 season, the PBA season consists of three tournaments known as "conferences": the Philippine Cup, the Commissioner's Cup, and the Governors' Cup.
 The Commissioner's and Governors' Cups allow each team to sign a single foreign player known as an "import".
 Meanwhile, the Philippine Cup is exclusive for Filipino players and is considered the most prestigious of the three conferences.
 Although the three conferences have minor variations in format and rules, each consists of a single round-robin elimination round followed by playoffs to determine the champion.
 The winners of the conference cups do not face each other at the end of the season to determine the season champion; instead, each conference champion team are considered PBA champions.
 The achievement of a team winning all three conferences in a season is called the Grand Slam.

-The San Miguel Beermen are the most successful team with a total of 30 championships, including a Grand Slam in 1989.
-They have also won the most titles in each of the current conferences: 11 Philippine Cups, 5 Commissioner's Cups, and 5 Governors' Cups.
+The San Miguel Beermen are the most successful team with a total of 31 championships, including a Grand Slam in 1989.
+They have also won the most titles in each of the three active conferences: 12 Philippine Cups, 5 Commissioner's Cups, and 5 Governors' Cups.
 Meanwhile, the defunct Crispa Redmanizers are the only team to have achieved two Grand Slams.

 As of 2022–23, the PBA earned ₱200 million in net revenue and had an average television audience of 4 million per game.
 The PBA also has an official developmental league, the PBA D-League.